input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 The `Wait` message is encoded as follows, in the following order:

 - A `tag` octet consisting of the value `0x08`
+- The octets representing the current tip of the chain.
+The encoding of this is blockchain-specific.

 #### Done message